mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

             self.owner = name
             self.balance = 0.00

-    p = Account('Joe')        # Instantiate an object of type Account q = Account('Moe')        # and make a second Account
+    p = Account('Jan')        # Instantiate an object of type Account q = Account('Dan')        # and make a second Account

     print("Nothing seems to have happened with the accounts")

-During the initialization, for each of the objects, we created attributes called `owner` and `balance`.
+During the initialization of each object, we create attributes called `owner` and `balance`.
-We gave each of them a starting value.
+We give each of them a starting value.
 You will note that when you run the program, nothing seems to have happened.
 It turns out that this is not quite the case.
 In fact, two ``Accounts`` have been created, each having their attributes initialized.
 However, because we have not asked either account to do anything, we don't see any apparent result.